rishabh1403/blog-source/posts/coding/leetcode/2019/09/palindrome-number.md

 ### Time complexity

-We use a bunch of methods, but they are chained as opposed to nested, so the runtime will be dependent on number of digits in the input.
+We use a bunch of methods, all with linear time compexity, but they are chained as opposed to nested, so the runtime will be dependent on number of digits in the input.
 We can say **O(len X)**

 ### Space complexity

-We have a number as input, using another variable to store the reversed number, so space complexity is constatnt, **O(1)**
+We have a number as input, not using any other temporary variable to store the result, so space complexity is constatnt, **O(1)**

 # Number based reversal